Registering music and sound recordings

 Fact sheet P-31

-Fact sheet P-31: Copyright in music, songs and sound recordings
+Fact sheet P-31: Copyright registration of music, songs and sound recordings

 A finished piece of music can be a complex arrangement of individual rights.
 Copyright will exist in the finished sound recording (a type of copyright known as a phonographic right), the underlying musical work, lyrics, as well as artwork or photography used for the cover or inlay card; and any of these element could be owned by different parties.